We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Best For: Creating professional-looking inside corner joints when installing trim.

-A versatile saw for DIYers, the jigsaw can cut straight lines like a circular saw (see below) but its real claim to fame is the ability to cut curves.
+A versatile saw for DIYers, you can use a jigsaw to cut straight lines, but its real claim to fame is that it can cut curves.
 Considered one of the safer power saws, the jigsaw features a large flat base called a “shoe,” which rests flat on the surface of the material you’re cutting and surrounds the blade and offers some protection.
 Many jigsaws come with an adjustable shoe that tilts, allowing you to cut on an angle when needed.

 These types of saws can cut nearly any type of wood using blades with a TPI between 8 and 10.
 The teeth on a standard jigsaw blade point upward, so the saw cuts on the blade’s upstroke.
 Reverse blades, which cut on the downstroke, are available for cutting materials with a finished surface, such as a laminate countertop.
-While blades come in a variety of lengths, width depends on the curve: Choose one that is ¼-inch-wide to cut tight curves and ⅜-inch-wide blades to cut standard curves.
+While blades come in a variety of lengths, width depends on the curve: Choose a jigsaw blade that is ¼-inch wide to cut tight curves and one that is ⅜-inch wide blades to cut standard curves.

 Best For: Cutting curves in wood.

-Designed to cut straight lines in dimensional lumber, plywood, rigid foam board, and even concrete, the circular saw is one of the most popular saws for framing and can substitute on the jobsite for a table saw.
-It features an encased circular blade and a wide base that fits flat against the material you’re cutting and, on most models, adjusted so you can vary the depth of the cut.
+Designed to cut straight lines in dimensional lumber, plywood, rigid foam board, and even concrete, the circular saw is one of the most popular saws for framing and can stand in for a table saw on the jobsite.
+It features an encased circular blade and a wide base that fits flat against the material you’re cutting and, on most models, adjustable so you can vary the depth of the cut.

 Best For: Cutting framing materials, including wall studs, joists, rafters, and sheathing.

-The main purpose of a miter saw is to make precision crosscuts when framing, installing molding, or even cutting siding strips.
-Today’s miter saws make angled cuts based on the same principle as their manual “miter box” siblings, although they can perform even more complex cuts.
-A miter saw’s heavy steel base can be mounted on a workshop table for stability, and a steel guide along its back edge, called a “fence,” aligns the material to be cut.
+You can use a miter saw to make precision crosscuts when framing, installing molding, or even cutting siding strips.
+Today’s miter saws make angled cuts based on the same principle as their manual miter box siblings, although they can perform even more complex cuts.
+A miter saw’s heavy steel base can be mounted on a workshop table for stability, and a steel guide along its back edge, or fence, aligns the material to be cut.
 The actual saw blade is housed in a large disk on an adjustable arm that can be raised and lowered as well as swiveled from side to side to cut on virtually any angle.

-While all miter saws make angled cuts, a compound miter saw has the ability to tilt on its axis to make slanted cuts in addition to angled cuts.
+While all miter saws make angled cuts, a compound miter saw can tilt on its axis to make slanted cuts and angled cuts.
 On a sliding miter saw, the arm can be pulled forward when the saw is operating, making it possible to cut wider boards or strips of siding.
 Some high-end miter saws feature laser guides for extra-precise cuts.
-Miter saws are available in 10-inch and 12-inch sizes and range in price from around $100 to over $600, depending on quality.
+Miter saws are available in 10-inch and 12-inch sizes and range in price from around $100 to more than $600, depending on quality.
 The larger 12-inch size is usually reserved for commercial use.

 Best For: Framing and finish carpentry when you need to make simple or complex angle cuts.

-Safety Note: Chainsaws are among the most powerful saws around, but they’re also quite dangerous because the tip of the guide bar can kick back during operation.
-Before operating any chainsaw, read the owner’s manual carefully and familiarize yourself with the saw’s safety features and safe operating techniques.
+Safety Note: Chainsaws are among the most powerful saws around, but they’re also dangerous tools because the tip of the guide bar can kick back during operation.
+Before using a chainsaw, read the owner’s manual carefully and familiarize yourself with the saw’s safety features and safe operating techniques.

 Best For: Cutting firewood and trimming trees.